ossuminc/riddl/README.md

 RIDDL, the Reactive Interface to Domain Definition Language, is a tool for eliminating the boilerplate from reactive systems designed with Domain Driven Design (DDD).
-It uses a DDD and UML inspired specification language to allow developers to work at a higher level of specification than they would if they were coding directly in a programming language.
+It uses a DDD inspired specification language to allow subject matter experts and developers alike to work at a higher level of specification than they would if they were coding directly in a programming language.
 It aims to relieve developers of the burden of maintaining infrastructural code through evolution of the domain abstractions.

-RIDDL is one of the Ossum tools.
-Ossum is a collection of tools for making awesome reactive systems.

-For more details, please read the paradox documentation:

-* `sbt paradox`
-* `open riddlc/target/paradox/html/main/index.html`

 ## Usage
 To get the most recent options, run `riddlc --help`.
 As of version 0.1.1, that